 Contact Information by County

-Body form of the Central Stoneroller varies from slender to moderately stout.
-They are slightly compressed laterally with a definite arch in the back.
+Body form varies from slender to moderately stout.
+They are slightly compressed laterally with an arch in the back.
 The horizontal mouth is sub-terminal and lacks a barbel.
 A cartilaginous and chisel-shaped lower jaw is a distinct characteristic of this genus.
 Slender arches support the slightly hooked pharyngeal teeth, which are arranged in a 4-4 pattern.
 The lateral line is complete, with 49 to 55 scales, and the circumferential scale counts (around the body frontal of the dorsal fin) range from 39 to 55.
 Dorsal and pelvic fins ray count are 8, while the pectoral fins have 15 rays and the anal fins 7 rays.
 The long intestine is usually wrapped around the air bladder, and it is covered by a black peritoneum.
 The body is brownish-olive with a brassy luster above and silvery to white beneath.
-Body sides are marked with scattered dark scales, giving the fish a mottled appearance.
+Body sides are marked with scattered dark scales, giving the fish a mottled look.
 Spawning males develop a dark bar across the anal fin and have tubercles on their back, top of the head, and between the nostrils.

 Stonerollers feed by scraping the algae and bottom ooze from submerged objects.